Henry Haines: Business career

-Sanford-Tampa Line
+South Florida Railroad

-Haines' most notable achievement was the construction of Sanford-Tampa Line in 1883-1884.
+Haines' most notable achievement was the construction of South Florida Railroad in 1883-1884.
 In 1883, Henry Plant acquired a charter from the state of Florida to connect Sanford, Florida and Tampa, Florida by railroad.
 Henry Plant had long wanted to connect the deep water, natural harbors in Tampa Bay to the national railroad system.
 He knew that Tampa would quickly develop into an important port city serving ships headed to Cuba and Central America.
 However, because of political wrangling in the state, Plant's charter was only good for seven months, from June 1883 until the end of January 1884.

 In order to succeed with the Sanford-Tampa Charter, Plant had to lay over 70 mi of new railroad through thick sub-tropical forests, wetlands, and swamps of central Florida before his charter expired.
 Plant called on Haines to oversee the entire operation in the field.
 Haines organized thousands of men, working together like clockwork, to complete this impressive engineering achievement.
 Over a thousand men were employed to just cut the vegetation and clear the land.
 Crews of blacksmiths and wheelwrights were at work 24 hours a day to stay on schedule.
 Tools, heavy equipment, work materials, food, and fresh water all had to be brought to the work site as it progressed across Florida.
 The operation began in June 1883, right at the beginning of the rainy season.
 Afternoon rains would deluge the worksite, turning everything to mud.
-Haines and his men struggled to move forward, and finally reached Tampa Bay with just a few days to spare.
+Haines and his men struggled to move forward, and finally reached Tampa Bay with just a month to spare.

 The completion of this railroad line helped cement Henry Plant's dominance in the railroad industry.
 It also changed the history of central Florida, causing rapid growth all along the new railroad line, in towns including Orlando, Tampa, and Lakeland.
 Interstate Highway 4 today runs a similar course to the original railroad, passing through the same areas that originally boomed because of the new railroad construction.

 Plant City, Florida, was established during the construction of the railroad, and was named for Henry Plant.
-In 1887, four years after the completion of the Sanford-Tampa Line, the village of Clay Cut was renamed Haines City, in honor of Haines, while at the same time it was awarded, by Haines, a permanent railroad station where trains would make regular stops.
+In 1887, four years after the completion of the Sanford-Tampa Line, the village of Clay Cut was renamed Haines City, in honor of Haines.